astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

 >> (...) : datatype_declaration (typ * unit) (constructor * constructor * unit)
 ```

 STUDENT.
 Looks good.
-Should we proceed to actual well-formedness for datatype
+Should we proceed to the actual well-formedness for datatype
 declarations?
 I think we will need a predicate to keep track of information about
 constructors -- which datatype it belongs to and what arguments it expects.
 That way we
 can carry that information in the assumptions context.